therigwin-dot/fancy-list/MASTER_CONFIGURATION.md

 - Enable/Disable toggle controls visibility and functionality
 - Reset functionality for all filter settings

-**Page 4: Category Section Configuration** 📋 **PLACEHOLDER**
+**Page 4: Category Section Configuration** ✅ **COMPLETED**
 - Category section styling and appearance
-- Coming Soon - Will use SectionModuleControl architecture
-- Currently displays placeholder information
+- Using SectionModuleControl with embedded controls
+- Font, background, shape, icon, and divider controls
+- Reset functionality for all category settings

-**Page 5: Subject Section Configuration** 📋 **PLACEHOLDER**
+**Page 5: Subject Section Configuration** ✅ **COMPLETED**
 - Subject section styling and appearance
-- Coming Soon - Will use SectionModuleControl architecture
-- Currently displays placeholder information
+- Using SectionModuleControl with embedded controls
+- Font, background, shape, icon, and divider controls
+- Reset functionality for all subject settings

-**Page 6: Description Section Configuration** 📋 **PLACEHOLDER**
+**Page 6: Description Section Configuration** ✅ **COMPLETED**
 - Description section styling and appearance
-- Coming Soon - Will use SectionModuleControl architecture
-- Currently displays placeholder information
+- Using SectionModuleControl with embedded controls
+- Font, background, shape, and divider controls
+- Reset functionality for all description settings

 **Page 7: About** ✅ **COMPLETED**
 - Version information and project details